autarch/houseabsolute.com/content/resume/index.md

 **integration tests** as well our **production simulation** tools.
 I also introduced **continuous integration**, initially with **Jenkins** and later with **TeamCity**.
-As our test suite grew I also worked on **benchmarking and optimizing** the test suite itself, bringing the run time form nearly an hour to about 15 minutes.
+As our test suite grew I also worked on **benchmarking and optimizing** the test suite itself, bringing the run time from nearly an hour to about 15 minutes.

 One of the most interesting tools I created at MaxMind is a Perl library to